 Changes in cerebral oxyhaemoglobin concentration were positively, and in deoxyhaemoglobin negatively, correlated with the time interval between contractions (P<0.001).
 A mean contraction interval of 2.3 min. was found below which the concentration of oxyhaemoglobin usually fell and that of deoxyhaemoglobin rose, indicating a fall in cerebral haemoglobin saturation.
 Conversely, longer contraction intervals were associated with finding indicative of a rise in cerebral haemoglobin saturation.

 CONCLUSION: Short contraction intervals (2.3 min) were associated with a decrease, and longer contraction intervals with an increase in fetal cerebral oxygen saturation.
 Contractions occurring repeatedly at intervals less than 2.3 min are likely to result in progressive cerebral desaturation.
-(Peebles, et al 1994)
+107

-Another way of simply stating this: If the uterus is hyperstimulated with five or more contractions over a 10-minute period, over time, the baby's brain will run out of the oxygen the baby's brain needs to survive.
+Simply stated, if the uterus is hyperstimulated with five or more contractions over a ten-minute period, over time, the baby's brain will run out of the oxygen it needs to survive.
 In an article reviewing the role of intracranial pressure in chronic cerebral arterial spasm, J. Keith Farrar observed the following:

 A review of the literature suggests that human cerebral arteries normally exhibit only mild constrictions in response to subarachnoid blood during the chronic phase of spasm.
 In the present study, a mild constriction in the absence of increased ICP or a moderate increase in ICP (45 mm Hg) in the absence of constriction produced minor reductions in arterial diameter and an average flow reduction of only 5% to 10%.
 However, when ICP was increased to 45 mm Hg in the presence of a mild constriction, severe arterial narrowing resulted and flow was reduced by 50%.
-(Farrar 1975)
+108